sankamuk/PysparkCheatsheet/Spark-SQL/Pyspark-IdentifyBadRecordInWrite.md

 # Identify Bad Record in Spark Writter

 DataFrameWriter handles batch writes and most of the time a single record fails the whole Job and there is no way to identify the bad records which failed to get itself inserted into the external storage system.
+In this recipe i try to handle this problem.

+## Design

+Below is the way to solve the problem with Spark API only.

+- Iterate until source dataset is same as union of data in target DB table and error
+    - Read source data
+    - Filter out the already written data to target
+    - Filter out error already detected
+    - Identify error in current considered Dataset using binary search pattern.
+Breaking dataset in two partition and identify bad record exist in which partition by trying to write partition to DB.

 ## Setup

-In this recipe i try to handle this problem.
 We create a Dataframe and try to insert into MySQL Table.

 - Source Dataset: